bridgetownrb/bridgetown/.github/PULL_REQUEST_TEMPLATE.md

   Thanks for creating a Pull Request!
 Before you submit, please make sure you've done the following:

+  - I read the Project Goals and Future Roadmap pages at: https://bridgetownrb.com/docs/philosophy/
-  - I read the contributing document at https://jekyllrb.com/docs/contributing/ -->
+  - I read the Code of Conduct: https://github.com/bridgetownrb/bridgetown/blob/master/CODE_OF_CONDUCT.md -->

 <!--